matheusprotos/react-dynamic-routes/README.md

 React Dynamic Routes is a example of how to create dynamic routes using observables.

+Generally, applications create all routes and give users access according to the type of user.

+In this logic, we can create the route only if necessary based on the logged in user, thus making the logic much simpler and more intuitive.

 ## Installation

 Clone the repository and then run: